SorooshMani-NOAA/OCSMeshTutorial/UFS_Nov_2022/README.md

 ```
 Now the environment is ready for following along in the tutorials!
 Please let me know if you run into any issues
 during these steps so that I can update the Gist accordingly

-## A note on `pygeos`
-At the time of this writing, OCSMesh is not using `shapely >= 2.x` and may still rely on `pygeos` for faster operations.
-However on some platforms due to incompatibilities that may arise between `pygeos` and `shapely` the tutorial sections may fail.
-Because of this, it is recommended that you **remove** `pygeos` at the end of installing everything in your environment (in case it's installed by other packages' requirements).
-To do so either use `pip uninstall pygeos` or `conda remove pygeos` in your environment.
-Note that `pygeos` might not be installed if you follow this updated installation guide.

 ## A note on `proj`
 If your `proj` library is installed using `conda`, it is possible that conda doesn't set the right network variable for your `proj` when you activate the conda environment.
 This will sometimes result in some projection operations to fail (after waiting for a very long time!).
 To avoid this please set `PROJ_NETWORK` to `OFF` in your environment prior to using Python for OCSMesh or prior to running the Jupyter notebook.
 If you're using bash, you can do so by: